Hi there, we’re pleased to welcome you to another engaging session on nursing!

 If you want to fast-track the process, put in for a BSN program immediately after high school.

-But this isn’t always the case for many nurses; many nurses first earn an associate degree in nursing or LPN diploma, work for a while before earning a bachelor’s degree.
+But this isn’t always the case for many nurses; many nurses first earn an associate degree in nursing or LPN diploma, and work for a while before earning a bachelor’s degree.

 You can take RN-to-BSN accelerated program, but the amount of time you spend on it depends on your commitment to the program.